Introducing Invest STL’s Rooted Powerbook – A Blueprint for Place-based Wealth Building

 With the lessons learned and documented from the Rooted pilot, we’re poised to expand the initiative’s impact.
 We outlined our process, experiences, and approach from our pilot in the West End and Visitation Park to help others build similar wealth-building and anti-displacement projects for their neighborhoods and cities.

 The ultimate goal?
-To create a nationwide movement that redefines wealth-building as a place-based investment strategy for Black and other communities at risk of displacement and erasure.
+To create a nationwide movement that elevates wealth-building as a place-based investment strategy for Black and other communities at risk of displacement and erasure.
+The people who have tended to their communities when others neglected them deserve to be the first to benefit when there’s an economic upswing.
+Direct cash investments to seed wealth building can help their roots in their chosen place run longer and stronger for the next generation.

 Interested in Learning More?